 the legal father.
 It is also presumed that an ex-husband is the father

-paternity.
-In some case, it is unclear who the father is.
+to disprove paternity.
+In some cases, it is unclear who the father is.

 A man who does not believe he is the child’s father may want to deny